SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 - Social behavior patterns and response system
 - Exchange of information between NPCs about suspicious activity

-### Academic Sources
---
 ### Documentation Sources
-1. Unreal Engine Documentation - Behavior Trees
+1. Unreal Engine Documentation - Behavior Trees Behavior Trees in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community (s.d.)
+At: https://dev.epicgames.com/documentation/en-us/unreal-engine/behavior-trees-in-unreal-engine (Accessed  13/05/2025).

 The official Unreal Engine documentation provides a detailed guide to Behavior Trees.
 Using this documentation, I learned about the use of Blackboards, Decorator and Service nodes, and Task nodes.
 Important concepts I learned from the Unreal Engine documentation: